levibe/with-retry/README.md

 ### Automated Publishing (Recommended)

-The repository includes GitHub Actions workflows that automatically publish to GitHub Packages when you create a release:
+The repository includes GitHub Actions workflows that automatically publish to GitHub Packages when you push a version tag:

 1. **Update version and changelog**
    ```bash